libgdx/libgdx.github.io/wiki/start/setup.md

 {: .notice--info}

 - JDK: is provided by Android Studio

-   Please note that the latest Android Gradle Plugin requires JDK 11, so you might need to update your Android Studio installation if you plan on supporting Android!
-   {: .notice--warning}
 - IDE itself: [Android Studio](https://developer.android.com/studio)
 - Android: is offered out-of-the-box
 - For iOS: [RoboVM OSS IntelliJ plugin](https://mobivm.github.io)

 ## (2.)
 IDEA
-- JDK 11+: there are different distributions, but [Adoptium](https://adoptium.net/) should fit your needs
+- JDK 17 or 21: there are different distributions, but [Adoptium](https://adoptium.net/) should fit your needs

-   Since Gradle does <u>not</u> support JDK 19 yet, libGDX projects will not work with it either.
-As a consequence, you are advised to use **JDK 11-18**!
-   {: .notice--warning}
 - IDE itself: [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) (the "Community" edition is sufficient)
 - For Android: [Android SDK](https://developer.android.com/studio/releases/platform-tools)
 - For iOS: [RoboVM OSS IntelliJ plugin](https://mobivm.github.io)

 ## (3.)
 Eclipse
-- JDK 11+: there are different distributions, but [Adoptium](https://adoptium.net/) should fit your needs
+- JDK 17 or 21: there are different distributions, but [Adoptium](https://adoptium.net/) should fit your needs

-   Since Gradle does <u>not</u> support JDK 19 yet, libGDX projects will not work with it either.
-As a consequence, you are advised to use **JDK 11-18**!
-   {: .notice--warning}
 - IDE itself: [Eclipse](https://www.eclipse.org/downloads/)
 - Android: not officially supported, but you may have success with [Andmore](https://projects.eclipse.org/projects/tools.andmore) or tinkering around with an older [ADT](https://marketplace.eclipse.org/content/android-development-tools-eclipse) version
 - For iOS: [RoboVM OSS Eclipse plugin](https://mobivm.github.io)